"PANORAMA" ASSIGNMENT For this assignment, we’re going to explore the use of the smartphone Panorama setting

 SUBMIT TWO AMAZING "Panorama" images in the Google Classroom panorama folder. •Pick your two best "Panorama" photographs -1 "regular" & 1 "non-traditional" style.

-•Try converting your photos to black and white, or if you choose color, adjust the tones and color balance using your in-camera app.
+•You might also try converting your photos to black and white, or if you choose color, adjust the tones and color balance using Photoshop.

 •Remember one of these images should be a non-traditional style panorama...

 •A PROOFSHEET FOR THIS ASSIGNMENT IS NOT REQUIRED!